LaunchCodeEducation/skills-back-end-java/java4python/classes-and-objects-encapsulating-behavior/README.md

 It isn't always clear what "responsibility over a single part of the functionality" means.
 However, it is often very clear what it doesn't mean.
 For example, we wouldn't think of adding functionality to the `Student` class that tracked all of the data for each of the student's classes, such as catalog number, instructor, and so on.
 Those are clearly different areas of responsibility.
 One way to interpret the Single Responsibility Principle is to say that "classes should be small."

-As you go forth and create classes, the main thing to keep in mind is that your skill and judgement in creating Java classes will certainly improve over time.
+As you go forth and create classes, the main thing to keep in mind is that your skill and judgement in creating Java classes will improve over time.
 The best way to improve is to write lots of code, ask lots of questions, and continue learning!

 ## References